Alcohol and Athletic Performance

 - abnormal body temperature (either too hot or too cold)

-If you observe any of these symptoms in your friend, but you're not sure whether to get medical help, err on the side of caution and call VEMS 610.519.4444 or 911.
+If you observe any of these symptoms in your friend, but you're not sure whether to get medical help, err on the side of caution and call VEMS 610.519.4444 or 911 (if you are off campus).
 If you don't believe it's necessary to seek medical attention, here's what you should do:

 - Stop the person from drinking alcohol.